mtynior/Fulcrum/README.md

 # Fulcrum

-A utility framework to speed up applications development.
+A utility SwiftUI framework to speed up applications development.